 Caroline Bushell and Noelie Chadder

 Caroline has offered supply and SEN cover since 2014 and prior to that was a member of the Setting’s Committee.
 She has supported a number of children at the setting, supporting their social interactions and communication and language development as well as assisting with creating a rich and varied learning environment for the children.

 Noelie has joined our team in 2017 to support those children with SEN needs and to provide supply cover.
 Noelie has also supported the setting in the past as a Committee member.

 Cat joined our team in January 2012 and is an experienced administrator.
 She is also a member of our local community and has a keen interest in cooking and catering.

 Volunteers Nursery has a strong team of volunteers who regularly give up their time to come and work with the children during the sessions.
 Volunteering has a long tradition in Playgroups and is an important aspect of the setting’s work.
 Many of the volunteer team attend training courses, participate in Nursery in house training events (INSET days) and offer help by being available for supply work when staff are off sick or on training.
 Some move into employment at the setting in order to assist with children with identified Special Educational Needs.

 Our volunteers and supply cover staff include: Noelie Chadder, Caroline Bushell, Tim Sparrowhawk and Gemma Davies.

-Tim Sparrowhawk works at a nearby school, and runs an after-school club locally and from September 2017 is assisting at our newly established Early Birds hour, as well as continuing to provide support during sessions once or twice a week when need arises.
+Tim Sparrowhawk works at a nearby school, and runs their after-school club and from September 2017 is assisting at our Early Birds hour, as well as continuing to provide support during sessions once or twice a week when need arises.